 Potential Complications of Not Having Wisdom Teeth Removed

 - Painful, swollen gums

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at 104th Family Dental will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at 104th Family Dental will perform the safest, most comfortable extraction procedure possible.